reuterk/condainer/README.md

 the executable.
 It can be omitted in case there are no arguments or flags.

+### Activate the environment

+In the project directory, run `source activate` to activate the compressed environment for your current shell session.
+Similarly, run `source deactivate` to deactivate it.

 ### Explicitly mount the squashfs image using `cnd mount`

 The command `cnd mount` mounts the squashfs image at the base